Green-Software-Foundation/if-plugins/src/lib/e-mem/README.md

 ### Inputs

-- `mem-util`: percentage total available memory being used in the input period
+- `mem-util`: percentage of the total available memory being used in the input period
 - `total-memoryGB`: the total amount of memory available, in GB

 optional:

-- `mem-energy`: a coefficient for energy in kWh per GB.
+- `coefficient`: a coefficient for energy in kWh per GB.
 If not provided, defaults to 0.38.

 ## Returns